yonamellul/PRAT/README.md

 - `loaders/`: Contains DataLoader objects saved in pickle format for easy loading during model training and evaluation.
 - `models/`: Contains saved models in .pth format.
-- `python/`: Contains all Python scripts used in the project.
 - `data_prep.py`: Scripts for data preprocessing and augmentation.
 - `eval.py`: Contains functions for model evaluation.
 - `gradCam.py`: Implementation of Grad-CAM for model visualization.
 - `model.py`: Contains the modified ResNet-152 model definition.
 - `training.py`: Scripts for model training.
 - `utils.py`: Utility functions used across the project.
 - `PRAT.ipynb`: A Jupyter notebook that provides an overview of the project and demonstrates the usage of Python functions.
 - `README.md`: This file, providing an overview and instructions for the project.